 An IPS unit includes three IPS specialists.
-One specialist is attached to two mental health teams from which 90% of her caseload is comprised (score 5).
-A second IPS specialist is attached to three mental health teams (score 2).
-The third specialist is attached to two mental health teams from which 75% of her caseload is comprised (score 4).
-Calculate the score: 5 + 2 + 4 = 11; 11 divided by 3 = 3.6 or a score of 3.
+One specialist is attached to two mental health treatment teams from which 90% of her caseload is comprised (score of 5).
+A second IPS specialist receives referrals from three mental health treatment teams and has seven people from each team-66% of his caseload is from two teams (score of 3).
+The third IPS specialist receives referrals from two mental health teams and 25% of her caseload has been referred from state Vocational Rehabilitation and does not receive mental health services from the two mental health teams (score of 4).
+The average score is 4 (5+4+3=12.
+12 divided by 3 = 4.)